HomeCurated VLOGSteph Curry’s Return to China: Honored Like a Prince, Welcomed Like Family

 Steph Curry’s Return to China: Honored Like a Prince, Welcomed Like Family

-Video by 1M Views.
-Stephen Curry: The ONLY American to Get China’s Ultimate VIP Treatment (5000 Drone Show!)
+Video by Stephen Curry: The ONLY American to Get China’s Ultimate VIP Treatment (5000 Drone Show!)

-In mid-August 2025, Stephen Curry returned to Chongqing for the Asia leg of his Curry Brand World Tour with Under Armour—his first time back in the city in a decade.
-What could have been a routine promotional stop quickly became something much larger: a cultural celebration, a diplomatic gesture, and a reception that treated him like a prince while embracing him like family.
+In mid-August 2025, Stephen Curry returned to Chongqing for the Asia leg of his Curry Brand World Tour with Under Armour, his first visit to the city in a decade.
+What could have been a routine promotional stop quickly became something far bigger: a cultural celebration, a moment of people-to-people diplomacy, and a reception that honored him like royalty while welcoming him like family.

 🌌 The Mountain Mega City Went All Out